11ppm/Plugin_HTTPAttempts/README.md

 ```

 ## Important
-* If you run the script with only `./Plugin_HTTPAttempts.sh`, the version of `Node.js` will only be valid within the shell script process and changes will be discarded when the shell script is exited.
-By running `source ./Plugin_HTTPAttempts.sh`, the version of `Node.js` will be the default of `PluginNode`, which is `v15.14.0`.
-If you are already running a version other than `v15.14.0`, be sure to change it to `v15.14.0` before running the script.
+* If you run the script with only `./Plugin_HTTPAttempts.sh`, the version of Node.js will only be valid within the shell script process and changes will be discarded when the shell script is exited.
+By running `source ./Plugin_HTTPAttempts.sh`, the version of Node.js will be the default of PluginNode, which is `v15.14.0`.
+* If you are already running a version other than v15.14.0 and you want to maintain that version, you can either run ./Plugin_HTTPAttempts.sh without using the source command, or run nvm use <version> after the shell script has exited.

 ```sh
 ./Plugin_HTTPAttempts.sh